svashish305/air-ai/README.md

+# AirAI

-# AirAI : a GPT-powered air quality website that allows users to ask questions about air quality in different cities and receive answers in real-time.
+A GPT-powered air quality website that allows users to ask questions about air quality in different cities and receive answers in real-time.
 The website should display visual indicators of air quality for each city mentioned in the user’s query

 ## Stack